Elegance Coral Care Guide

 Clownfish and other species that tend to host in anemones are are particularly good tank mates for Catalaphyllia jardinei.
-If you’re lucky, these animals may take a liking to your Elegance Coral and make it their home.
+If you’re lucky, these animals may take a liking to them and make it their home.
 Some specimens will tolerate this well, while others may seem bothered by it.

 You will also want to keep this coral away from other corals with potent sweepers, to prevent it from getting damaged